the-teachingRSE-project/competencies/institutionalized_education.md

 **Keywords**: research software engineering, training, learning, competencies

-## Organizational Infrastructures
+## Organisational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
-Table 2 above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programme for people that want to become specialized RSEs.
+Table 2 above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programme for people that want to become specialised RSEs.
 In order to set up a proper educational scheme we need to discuss two more items:

 - Who are our teachers?